Daiki Shigeoka

 Daiki Shigeoka (重岡 大毅, Shigeoka Daiki) is a Japanese singer and actor.
 He is a member of the Japanese idol group West. (formerly known as Johnny's West), which is under the management of Starto Entertainment.

 Career

 Shigeoka joined Johnny & Associates, a talent agency that trains boys to become singers, in 2006.
 As a trainee, he was a member of the trainee group Hey!
 Say!
 7 West (later called 7 West), which was the Kansai counterpart of Hey!
 Say!
 7.

 Shigeoka made his acting debut in 2008 in an episode of Dramatic-J, a Kansai Jr. television series.
 After several supporting roles, he landed his first lead role in the television series Shark: 2nd Season (2014).
 In April 2014, he debuted as a member Johnny's West.

+Personal life

+On August 9, 2026, Shigeoka announced through his agency that he had registered his marriage to his longtime partner and confirmed the news of the birth of their first child.